UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

     y = x

 Python knows that x is a local name, as it is assigned on the next line.
-But on this line,  x does has not yet been given a value -- hence the error.
+But on this line,  x has not yet been given a value -- hence the error.

 Parameters